-This leaflet was last updated and distributed in October 2023.
-It is due to be updated and distributed again in September 2024.
+This leaflet was updated in May 2024 to be distributed in September 2024.
+It is due to be updated again in July 2025 and distributed in September 2025.

 Safeguarding is everyone's business...Therefore, Westcott House is committed to the Church of England's policy commitments :